Health Editor’s Note: Some words for thought…Carol

 My congratulations go to all the women and men — voters and candidates — who are independent critical thinkers, who display the grit of Madame C.J.
 Walker, and who follow the words of the abolitionist, William Ellery Channing: “No power in society, no hardship in your condition can depress you, keep you down, in knowledge, power, virtue, influence but your own consent.”

 Bio: Dr. Singleton is a board-certified anesthesiologist.
-She is President of the Association of American Physicians and Surgeons (AAPS).
+She is the President of the Association of American Physicians and Surgeons (AAPS).
 She graduated from Stanford and earned her MD at UCSF Medical School.
 Dr. Singleton completed 2 years of Surgery residency at UCSF, then her Anesthesia residency at Harvard’s Beth Israel Hospital.
 While still working in the operating room, she attended UC Berkeley Law School, focusing on constitutional law and administrative law.
 She interned at the National Health Law Project and practiced insurance and health law.
 She teaches classes in the recognition of elder abuse and constitutional law for non-lawyers.